nablarch/nablarch-document/en/application_framework/application_framework/web/architecture.rst

      - :ref:`global_error_handler`
      -
      -
-     - 実行時例外、またはエラーの場合、ログ出力を行う。
+     - Outputs the log for a runtime exception or error.

    * - 3
      - :ref:`http_response_handler`
      -
-     - サーブレットフォーワード、リダイレクト、レスポンス書き込みのいずれかを行う。
+     - Performs any one of servlet forward, redirect, or response writing.
-     - 実行時例外、またはエラーの場合、既定のエラーページを表示する。
+     - Displays the default error page in the case of a runtime exception or error.

    * - 4
      - :ref:`secure_handler`
      -
-     - レスポンスオブジェクト(:java:extdoc:`HttpResponse <nablarch.fw.web.HttpResponse>`)にセキュリティ関連のレスポンスヘッダを設定する。
+     - Set the security-related response header in the response object(:java:extdoc:`HttpResponse <nablarch.fw.web.HttpResponse>`)
      -

    * - 5
      - :ref:`multipart_handler`
-     - リクエストがマルチパート形式の場合、その内容を一時ファイルに保存する。
+     - If the request is in multipart format, the request contents are saved to a temporary file.
-     - 保存した一時ファイルを削除する。
+     - Deletes the temporary file that is saved.
      -

    * - 6
      - :ref:`session_store_handler`
-     - セッションストアから内容を読み込む。
+     - Read the content from the session store.
-     - セッションストアに内容を書き込む。
+     - Write content to the session store.
      -

    * - 7
      - :ref:`normalize_handler`
-     - リクエストパラメータのノーマライズ処理を行う。
+     - Performs normalization process of request parameter
      -
      -

    * - 8
      - :ref:`forwarding_handler`
      -
-     - 遷移先が内部フォーワードの場合、後続のハンドラを再実行する。
+     - If the transition destination is an internal forward, the subsequent handlers are re-executed.
      -

    * - 9
      - :ref:`http_error_handler`
      -
      -
-     - 例外の種類に応じたログ出力とレスポンスの生成を行う。
+     - Outputs the log output and generates response according to the exception type.

    * - 10
      - :ref:`nablarch_tag_handler`
-     - Nablarchカスタムタグの動作に必要な事前処理を行う。
+     - Performs pre-processing required for the Nablarch custom tag behavior.
      -
      -

    * - 11
      - :ref:`database_connection_management_handler`
-     - DB接続を取得する。
+     - Acquires DB connection.
-     - DB接続を解放する。
+     - Releases the DB connection.
      -

    * - 12
      - :ref:`transaction_management_handler`
-     - トランザクションを開始する。
+     - Being a transaction.
-     - トランザクションをコミットする。
+     - Commits the transaction.
-     - トランザクションをロールバックする。
+     - Rolls back a transaction.

    * - 13
      - :ref:`router_adaptor`
-     - リクエストパスをもとに呼び出すアクションを決定する。
+     - Determines the action to call based on the request path.
      -
      -